aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-24-golang-wasm-4-response-to-javascript.md

 We've now seen how we can really break down the barriers between Go and JavaScript and start treating Go functions just like any other function we might use in a JavaScript application, whether they have come from another JavaScript module, the browser or the runtime.

 Treating it like an async operation and using the callback pattern really makes it feel like just any old piece of JavaScript that you might be working with.
-It does become a bit cumbersome in the Go side of things, but so far that's been my experience with Go's approach toe WebAssembly, it's either all in on Go or no Go.
+It does become a bit cumbersome in the Go side of things, but so far that's been my experience with Go's approach to WebAssembly, it's either all in on Go or no Go (zing!).

 ### Bonus - Promisifying Go